Introducing our staff team, who lead on some of the services we provide.

 I was awarded an honours degree in Biotechnology from the University of Wales.
 Following this I developed a keen interest in HIV and in the wellbeing of people affected by HIV.
 I worked in the private and public sectors for many years, within different industries, before taking a position in the HIV sector.
-Since this time, I have worked in the sector for over 13 years at River House.
+Since this time, I have worked in the sector for 17 years at River House.

 My role involves providing advice, information and support to service users.
 This can include emotional and practical support, as well as sexual health information for people irrespective of whether they are newly diagnosed or if they have lived long-term with HIV.

 Chris has a Master’s degree in Voluntary Sector Management from City University.
 He was previously director at Staffordshire Buddies and Cara Trust, and Health Promotion Manager at Terrence Higgins Trust South.
 He served on the Government’s Independent Advisory Group for Sexual Health and HIV from its formation in 2003 and as Chair of Central West London Sexual Health and HIV Forum from 2010 – 2012.
 He is also a Trustee of Wandsworth Oasis.
 In his spare time he likes nothing better than remote Scottish beaches and mountains.